 13. Success rate unknown

-I hope this answers your questions and makes you do some serious thinking about no-strings-attached relationships.
-You now know the NSA meaning that’s got you all set for a brand-new dating style.
-Good luck to you on your future endeavors; be they with strings or without!
+I hope this article answers the rest of your questions and makes you do some serious thinking about no-strings-attached relationships.
+You now know the NSA relationship meaning, so you’re all set for a brand-new dating style.
+Good luck to you on your future endeavors, be they with strings or without.
 Adios!

 Yes, but it’s very unlikely.
 You’re thinking of movies, books, or songs when you visualize such a possibility.
 It’s rare for two non-committed individuals in a physical relationship to fall in love at the same time.
 Almost always, one of the partners is not ready for something long-term.
 It then becomes a case of one-sided love.

 Just like you’d end any other relationship.
 With clear communication, sensitivity, and assertiveness.
-You ought to give the honest reason behind calling things off with your partner and wish them the very best for the future.
-Be respectful, and don’t resort to personal attacks.
+You ought to give the honest reason for calling things off with your partner and wish them the very best for the future.
+Be respectful and don’t resort to personal attacks.